raspberrypilearning/cress-egg-heads/README.md

 test_timelapse.mp4
 ```

 This will make a video at the same resolution as the individual images (2592 x 1944 pixels).
-You’ll notice it's quite slow on the Raspberry Pi.
+You’ll notice its quite slow on the Raspberry Pi.
 Press `Ctrl – C` to abort the encoding process.
-You can speed this up by scaling down each image as they’re stitched into the final film though.
-The command below will do just that.
+You can speed this up by scaling down each image as they’re stitched into the final film; the command below will do just that.

 ```
 avconv –r 10 –i test_%04d.jpg –r 10